FailAcademy/learning/wdp-vancouver/_lessons/week-01/01-intro-to-html.md

 - [Getting to Know HTML](http://learn.shayhowe.com/html-css/getting-to-know-html/)
 - [Creating Lists](http://learn.shayhowe.com/html-css/creating-lists/) (HTML section only)

+Before the first class, also be sure to work through all of the free modules in Codeacademy's [HTML & CSS](https://www.codecademy.com/learn/web) tutorial.

 ---

 ## Learning Objectives

 - Define what a mark-up language is and the function of HTML on the web.
-- Write well-structured HTML, properly nesting elements and applying appropriate attributes.
+- Write well-structured HTML by properly nesting elements and applying appropriate attributes to them.
-- Use basic HTML tags including headings, paragraphs, links, and lists.
+- Use basic HTML elements including headings, paragraphs, links, and lists.
 - Use the HTML5 doctype and elements to semantically structure a web page.

 ---